 Moyvalley Hotel and Golf Resort is located about a 40-minute drive to the west of Dublin and the course is draped across part of the 550-acre Balyna Estate where the historic Balyna House – a gorgeous 19th century Italianate mansion – provides a magnificent backdrop.

-Our Andy caught up with Rob Coles shortly after his win at Moyvalley and asked him a few questions: Q What did you think of the condition of Moyvalley A It was in great condition and the greens were very good to putt on all week.
+Andy Newmarch caught up with Rob Coles shortly after his win at Moyvalley and asked him a few questions: Q What did you think of the condition of Moyvalley A It was in great condition and the greens were very good to putt on all week.
 Q Which were the most challenging holes?
 A I thought the last three holes were the strongest and provided a good finish.
 Also the 7th and 12th are both good holes.
 Q How much can you take forward from the Moyvalley win?
 A It was just great to win, it gives you confidence if you get in that position again.
 Q Can you place your favourite Top 3 worldwide courses in order?
 A 1st Royal Lytham & St Annes, 2nd Royal Melbourne, 3rd Sunningdale.

 Darren Clarke worked with European Golf Design to create a tournament golf course at Moyvalley, which has already played host to the 2009 Challenge of Ireland tournament, an event on the European Challenge Tour.
 England’s Robert Coles claimed the title on a course with creeping bent grass greens that are among the very best surfaces in Europe.